-These six endangered species may be rare, but you can bring them home for the holidays with a symbolic adoption.
-By adopting one as a gift, you are contributing to World Wildlife Fund’s efforts to protect our planet’s animals and the habitats they call home.
+These six endangered species may be hard to find in the wild, but you can bring them home for the holidays with a symbolic adoption.
+By adopting one as a gift, you’re contributing to WWF-Canada’s efforts to protect our planet’s animals and the habitats they call home.

 Take home our rarest adoption species:

 The orcas of the Salish Sea are icons of the Pacific coast.
-This small population now numbers just 76 whales and their survival threatened by a shortage of Chinook salmon and underwater noise.
+This small population now numbers just 74 whales and their survival is threatened by a shortage of Chinook salmon, contaminant pollution, and underwater noise.
 By adopting an orca, you are supporting our work to protect Canada’s oceans for wildlife.

 The largest of all Asian big cats, the tiger is one of the most revered animals in the world.
-It is threatened, however, by habitat loss, poaching, retributive killing and climate change.
-The good news is that the countries with tiger populations pledged to double the number of wild tigers by 2022 and the measures to increase the tiger population are working: the number rose from 3,200 in 2010 to 3,890 in 2016.
-A lot remains to be done.
-Adopting a tiger means helping to protect its habitat and eliminate tiger trade.
+It is threatened, however, by habitat loss, poaching, retributive killing, and climate change.
+The good news is that the countries with tiger populations have pledged to double the number of wild tigers by 2022.
+And the measures to increase the tiger population are working — the number rose from 3,200 in 2010 to around 3,900 in 2016.
+But much work remains to be done.